tramlinehq/docs/docs/using-tramline/live-release.md

 ## Moving across steps

 This section shows the current status of the _latest_ commit that has landed in the release branch.
-As a principle tramline will,
+As a principle Tramline will,

 #### Run the first step of the train automatically, subsequent steps are triggered manually